-The Government has announced that the Highways Agency is to become a public owned corporation, with a dedicate budget of £4.7 billion per year.
+The Government has announced that the Highways Agency is to become a public owned corporation, with a dedicated budget of £4.7 billion per year.

 Chief secretary to the Treasury Danny Alexander said that the coalition was committed to spending £28bn on roads in the six years after April 2015.